Are You Unconsciously Grinding Your Teeth?

 Why Jaw Clenching Happens

-Jaw clenching, often termed bruxism, usually occurs as an involuntary response to stress, muscle tightness, or misalignment of the temporomandibular joint (TMJ).
-When there is a discrepancy in the bite or inflammation within the jaw joint, the nearby muscles contract as a compensatory response, even when asleep.
+Jaw clenching, commonly referred to as bruxism, typically arises as an unconscious reaction to stress, muscle tension, or misalignment in the temporomandibular joint (TMJ).
+When there is an uneven bite or inflammation in the jaw joint, the surrounding muscles tighten as a compensatory mechanism, even during sleep.

 “Sleep bruxism is often connected to sleep-related breathing disorders and temporomandibular joint dysfunction.”